SteeltoeOSS/Documentation/docs/messaging/rabbitmq-intro.md

 using Steeltoe.Messaging.RabbitMQ.Core;
 ```

-The following example uses plain, console application to send and receive a message:
+The following example uses a simple console application to send and receive a message:

 ```csharp
 class Program